Correction / Retraction

 While text recycling, also called self-plagiarism, is sometimes unavoidable when describing a method, we take it seriously in all other parts of a manuscript.
 All incoming submissions are screened for plagiarism and the authors’ previous publications are checked for substantial overlap.
 If an author chooses to split one big experiment into several publications, they should make a clear statement on this in their manuscript, explain their decision and cite the other publication (or provide the unpublished manuscript along with the submission).
 We do not approve of manuscripts, which contain a minimum of content to enhance a scientist’s publication list.
 If we become aware of this practice, the manuscript will be rejected and the author might get grey-listed and their next submissions will be scrutinized very carefully.

 It is difficult for scientists to handle the ever-increasing amount of published research articles.
 Therefore, results should be presented as concise and complete as possible and not be scattered in several articles across different journals.

 Conflict of interest – Authors

-Authors must add a conflict of interest statement to their manuscript, if their research was (partially) funded by companies associated with the investigated subject (i.e. a company that produces or markets an investigated substance or cultivar) or if one of the authors is associated with such a company, although no direct funding was provided, an appropriate statement should be given here.
+Authors must add a conflict of interest statement to their manuscript.
+If their research was (partially) funded by companies associated with the investigated subject (i.e. a company that produces or markets an investigated substance or cultivar) or if one of the authors is associated with such a company, although no direct funding was provided, an appropriate statement should be given here.
 Otherwise, the sentence "No potential conflict of interest was reported by the authors." is added.

 Conflict of interest – Reviewers